Malcolm Brogdon NBA Playoffs Player Props: Celtics vs. Heat

-Malcolm Brogdon be on the court for the Boston Celtics at 8:30 PM on Tuesday against the Miami Heat in the 2023 NBA Playoffs.
+The Boston Celtics, Malcolm Brogdon included, will be in action at 8:30 PM on Thursday against the Miami Heat in the 2023 NBA Playoffs.

-Below, we look at Brogdon's stats and trends to help you pick out the most appealing prop bets.
+Now let's examine Brogdon's available prop bets, with a particular eye on stats and trends to help you make good picks.

 Malcolm Brogdon Prop Bets vs. the Heat